Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Essential Safety Protocols

-1. Pre-Event Testing: Always test your flame machine in a controlled environment before the event.
+1. Pre-Event Testing: Always test your machine in a controlled environment before the event.

-2. Safety Perimeter: Establish and mark a clear safety zone around flame machines (minimum 3m for powder, 5m for propane).
+2. Safety Perimeter: Establish and mark a clear safety zone (minimum 3m for powder, 5m for propane).

-3. Fire Extinguishers: Have appropriate fire extinguishers readily accessible near each flame machine.
+3. Fire Extinguishers: Have appropriate fire extinguishers readily accessible near each machine.

-4. Designated Operator: Assign a specific person to monitor and control each flame machine throughout the event.
+4. Designated Operator: Assign a specific person to monitor and control each machine.

 5. Emergency Shutdown: Ensure all operators know how to quickly shut down machines in case of emergency.